opensearch-project/opensearch-migrations/README.md

 ### Code Style

 There are many different source type under this project, the overall style is enforced via `./gradlew spotlessCheck` and is verified on all pull requests.
 Spotless can resolve these issues automatically with `./gradlew spotlessApply`.
-An recommended eclipse formatter [formatter.xml](./formatter.xml) is available at the root of the project, consult your IDE extensions/plugins for how to use this formatter during development.
+A recommended formatter for [Eclipse](./dev-tools/formatters/eclipse-formatter.xml) and [IntelliJ](./dev-tools/formatters/intellij-formatter.xml) are available, consult your IDE extensions/plugins for how to use these formatter during development.

 ### Pre-commit hooks